 The Pilanesberg Game Reserve is the fourth largest game reserve in South Africa and home to the Big 5.
 It’s found in North West Province, west of the city of Pretoria.
 A leisurely 2-hour drive from Johannesburg and Pretoria means its accessible to local holidaymakers and international tourists pressed for time.

-The beauty of the Pilanesberg Game Reserve is it’s in a certified malaria-free region.
+The beauty of a safari in the Pilanesberg Game Reserve is it’s in a certified malaria-free region.
 Malaria is a serious disease contracted from the malaria-carrying mosquito.
 Families with young children opt for Pilanesberg because there is no risk of malaria.

 Accommodation in the Pilanesberg Game Reserve ranges from affordable self-catering units or camping sites in a large resort to luxury safari lodges situated in remote areas with exclusive access.
 It’s ideal for a 2-day safari holiday or stay longer to explore the area.
+Be sure to have a look at our Pilanesberg specials when planning your trip.
 The world-renowned Sun City Casino & Entertainment Complex is an easy 20-minute drive from the Park so add an extra day to your itinerary to fit in a fun day in the sun at this incredible resort.

 Pilanesberg Game Reserve is known for its dramatic landscapes and abundance of game and birdlife.